tradingview/rest_integrations_docs/source/FAQ.rst

 .. ......

 Should we implement `/logout`_ endpoints for :ref:`Implicit flow<oauth2-implicit-flow>`?
    Implementation of `/logout`_ is optional.
-Use it if you need to know when a user is logging out of his session.
+Use it if you need to know when a user is logging out of their session.

 Broker Configuration
 --------------------